 The fund has two aims:

-- to provide a combination of capital growth and income to deliver a return that is higher than that of the European stockmarket over any five-year period;
+- To provide a combination of capital growth and income to deliver a return that is higher than the global stockmarket over any five-year period; and

 Investment policy and strategy

-Core investment: At least 80% of the fund is invested in the shares of companies across any sector and of any size that are domiciled, or conducting the majority of their economic activity, in Europe.
-The fund usually holds shares in fewer than 50 companies.
+Core investment: At least 80% of the fund is invested in the shares of companies from anywhere in the world (including emerging markets), across any sector and of any size.
+The fund is concentrated and usually holds shares in fewer than 40 companies.

 Performance comparator: The fund is actively managed.
-The MSCI Europe Index is a point of reference against which the performance of the fund may be measured.
+The MSCI ACWI Net Return Index is a point of reference against which the performance of the fund may be measured.

 Risks associated with the fund